nikinikesh2009/Circle/replit.md

   - Messages page displays active battle participants at top
   - Proper loading states and error handling
   - Clean, intuitive UI with sword icons for battle-related items

-**October 6, 2025** - Complete AI Feature Removal
-- **All AI features have been permanently removed** at user request
-- Platform is fully functional without any AI dependencies

 ## User Preferences